szczyglis-dev/js-ai-body-tracker/README.md

 - `video`
 - `stream`

-To select a source, call the method `run()` with the name of the source as argument, e.g .:
+To select a source, call the method `run()` with the source name passed as argument, e.g .:

 ```js
 tracker.run('camera') // takes video from webcam